 These days, I have somehow become “That Guy” – the one who knocks out pretty intense core workouts and makes it look easy.
 Deceptive!
 It took a lot to get there, and takes a lot to keep very strong around the metal.
 There’s been great joy and accomplishment, though, in breaking every “impossible” PT’s have said I faced, with sheer stubborn dedication – and a ton of happiness in recently building a small but dedicated and supportive fitness community for all bodies and all abilities, where I try to share my experience and learn new things.
 If I had time for more careers, I’d love to coach athletes with disabilities: eating the impossible for breakfast is actually a pretty good way of life (and the water in particular a literally supportive environment).

-I’ve also taken up cycling in the last couple of years, and begun to do half centuries on my beloved Cannondale hybrid, IgGy Stardust (named for the IgG I take to keep my immune system working properly, and of course, David Bowie’s greatest phase:
+I’ve also taken up recreational distance cycling in the last couple of years, and begun to do half centuries on my beloved Cannondale hybrid, IgGy Stardust (named for the IgG I take to keep my wonky immune system working properly, and of course, David Bowie’s greatest phase) -

-Hoping to work my way up to some really long distance trips.
+Hoping to work my way up to some long distance trips -

 Working backwards, some highlights: